Frequently asked questions

 How long are replays retained?

-Replay artifacts are generally retained for about 7 days, while replay review data and explanations may remain available for about 30 days during the preview period.
+Replay artifacts, match reviews, and saved explanations are generally retained for about 30 days during the preview period.